Follow Dr. Herbst-Kralovetz and our lab on Twitter @HerbstKralovetz or LinkedIn!

 Graduate students

-Emerald Bell is a Ph.D. candidate at the University of Arizona, College of Nursing-Tucson.
+Emerald Bell joined the Herbst-Kralovetz lab in 2021.
+She recently graduated in Summer 2024 with her Ph.D. at the University of Arizona, College of Nursing-Tucson.
 She earned her A.A.S. in Nursing from Gateway Community College in 2010, before pursuing her B.S. in Nursing from Grand Canyon University in 2014.
 She has worked in healthcare for the past 17 years, with the first five years in Obstetrics and Gynecology.
 Her graduate work is centered on understanding correlations between the microbiome, gynecological diseases, and mental health disorders.
-She is passionate about combining her experience as a nurse, with her graduate work, to provide a translational approach to women’s health and microbiome research.
-She joined the Herbst-Kralovetz lab in 2021.
+She is passionate about combining her experience as a nurse, with her research, to provide a translational approach to women’s health and microbiome research.

 |